pschatzmann/ESP32-A2DP/README.md

 - what exactly you are trying to do
 - your hardware
 - your software versions
+  - ESP32 version from the Board Manager
+  - version of the ESP32-A2DP library

 to enable others to understand and reproduce your issue.